swatidake/Student-Admission-Form-Automation/README.md

 The `StudentAdmissionForm.java` file contains the Selenium WebDriver code written in Java.
 It automates the process of filling out the admission form by interacting with the web elements on the admission form web page.

+## pom.xml File

+The `pom.xml` file is a Maven project configuration file that specifies the project's dependencies and build settings.
+It includes the necessary dependencies for Selenium WebDriver, which are required to execute the automation script.

 ## Installation

 To run this project locally, follow these steps: